 We nearly didn’t get in to the festival because our leader had taken off for a pub with all of the wristbands, but my friend and I told the woman at the information deskabout the mix up and she took pity on us, perhaps because we were the only two internationals at the festival.
 The rest of the night went down with dancing and singing, hopping between different parties in each of the hotel’s massive ballrooms.
 One darker and smaller room was filled with the younger crowd in garish costume grooving to a band called Seo Linn (mandolin included!
 Here’s their performance on RTE’s Late Late Show.
 Bascially, they play a lot of popular pop songs in Irish.
 Dominated by a huge dance floor, the biggest room sported a fancy seating area and stage where a 5-piece band played trad for a swirl of spontaneous step dancers.

-We crashed in the hostel around 5am and slept until noon.
-Well, most people slept until noon.
+Most people slept until noon.
 I got up at 10am, cursed by a body that obeys the sun.
-When my friend got up we tromped through our first Irish downpour to make it just in time for the sean nos dance competition finals.
-I almost forgot to mention that both of us wore cardboard signs she’d made for us which said “Ni thuigum” which is Irish for “I don’t understand.”
-These worked as great conversation starters and an excuse to ask unlimited amounts of questions.
+When my friend got up we tromped through another Irish downpour to the sean nos dance competition finals.
+We were wearing cardboard signs she’d made for us which said “Ni thuigum” which is Irish for “I don’t understand.”
+The signs were a good excuse to ask unlimited amounts of questions.
 I sat next to an older couple from Connemara who knew a lot of the dancers from their area, and who also knew two of the winners who turned out to be brothers.
-Ireland really is a small island.
+This really is a small island.

 By the time sean nos singing came around, we found seats next to a practicing singer who dilligently took notes on each song that was performed.
 If you haven’t heard sean nos singing before, you should listen to it!
 The songs are in Irish and the style is highly ornamental but the types of ornamentation vary widely depending on the area the song and singer hail from.
 Sung a capella, the songs often tell stories, and because the stories are Irish, they’re very long.
 The women beside us said that if we could survive the 3 hour competition, we could survive anything!
 We made it through until the end, and I was lulled into a very peaceful state which was great, but not great for me staying awake.
 The competition was being broadcasted on national TV and they kept sweeping shots over the audience, so there might be some evidence of my less than perfect attention span.
 The winner was Nell Ní Chroinin, one of my favorites as her voice seemed so effortless and clear.
 She was also one of the youngest to compete.